vdclab/gene_presence_abscence/Readme.md

 ##### Speed up options

-- speedup: `True` (default) or `False`.
+- speedup: `True` or `False`.
 Define if you want to use psi-blast or hmmsearch to filter your proteome before running a blast all vs all.
 It is recommended on very large amount of genomes.

 ###### default psiblast options